mllera14/ToyDL-Library/README.md

 # ToyDL-Library
 This is was the library I wrote when I was in my last year of undergrad as a way of studying Deep Learning.
 The most common models (Multi Layer Perceptron, RBMs, Autoencoders.
 DBN and some Recurrent Networks).

 There are exampels for all of them using the MNIST dataset.
+(I couldn't download more datasets to test do to Internet access constraints)

 Note: The code hasn't been mantained in a lot of time and suffers from code rot.
 I really don't know what works and what doesn't.
+This is the reason I haven't tested it with more data.